linode/docs/docs/security/securing-your-server.md

 {: .note}
 >
->If netstat isn't included in your distro by default, install the package `net-tools`.
+>If netstat isn't included in your Linux distribution by default, install the package `net-tools`.

 Using Debian 8 as an example, the output should look similar to this: